HsienChing/HsienChing.github.io/_posts/2024-05-08-How-to-Deal-With-arXiv-Endorsement-Issue.md

 告知信:
 ```
-Title: [arXiv issue resolved] The arXiv endorsement issue has been solved.
+Title: [arXiv issue solved] The arXiv endorsement issue has been solved.
 The preprint has been published in arXiv.

 Dear Prof. ********,